manchunlam/backbone/README.md

 1. Use `listenTo` to bind a listener to a View, and listen for a change in the target (be it `Collection`, `Model`, or whatever)
 2. Respond to the event by changing the View

+## Exercise 4 - "Element" Pattern

+1. "Collection View" vs "Individual View"
+    1. A "List" View delegates the rendering of individual model to an "Item" View
+2. "Individual View" `render()` must `return this;` for chainable method to be used on it
+3. `render()` in "Collection View" calls `render()` of "Individual View", to get the individual's raw HTML, and append to itself